JunweiC/Jupyter-notebook-for-Coursera/README.md

 # Welcome to my Gitlab!
-## This is a Jupyter notebook practicing for Coursera Data Science certificate
+## This is a Jupyter notebook practice for the Coursera Data Science certificate